binerogroup/documentation/_sources/networking/load-balancer/launching-a-loadbalancer/cloud-management-portal.rst.txt

 Configuration
 -------------

-To launch a :doc:`load balancer <../index>` from the :doc:`cloud management portal </getting-started/managing-your-cloud/cloud-management-portal>`, follow these steps:
+To launch a :doc:`load balancer <../index>` from the :doc:`cloud management portal </getting-started/managing-your-cloud/cloud-management-portal>`

 .. note::